 - increased capacity for offering fresh and frozen foods with our walk-in refrigerator/freezer

-- expansion of our services through the Home Delivery program and East African Distribution
+- improved services for the Food Shelf, Home Delivery and East African Distribution

 - continuation of the normal ongoing services of care